top of page

 Please consider these facts about eye surgery, and discuss with your surgeon and optometrist.

 1. Lens surgery cannot perfectly refocus the eye.
-We cannot perfectly measure, and therefore correct, the focus of the eye.
+We cannot perfectly measure, and therefore correct, the focus of every eye.
 The artificial lenses used in eye surgery do not change or adjust their focus.
 Therefore, after surgery, there is always some optical blurring, at difference viewing distances.

 2. Sometimes the optical blur, called refractive error, is unacceptable, and we need to change the intra-ocular lens for another power.